- It is used to ease allergy signs.

-- If working out or playing sports causes your child signs, give at least 2 hours before your child does it.
+- If working out or playing sports causes signs, use at least 2 hours before doing it.

-- If this drug is for asthma, give in the evening.
+- If this drug is for asthma, take in the evening.

 - Granules may be taken by mouth or mixed with applesauce, baby formula, breast milk, carrots, rice, or ice cream.
 Do not mix granules in other liquids.